guo-cheng/WangLab/content/en/authors/admin/_index.md

 bio: My research interests focuses on insect-plant interactions and chemical communications of insects.

 # Interests to show in About widget
-# interests:
+#interests:
-# - Artificial Intelligence
+# - Insect-Plant Interactions and Chemical Communications of Insects
 # - Computational Linguistics
 # - Information Retrieval